Tariffs and regulations

 Public health requirements

-Exporters of livestock should clarify regulations with the Australian Quarantine and Inspection Services, Meat and Livestock Australia and the Commonwealth Department of Agriculture and Water Resources.
+Exporters of livestock should clarify regulations with Meat and Livestock Australia and the Commonwealth Department of Agriculture and Water Resources.
 Livestock must be slaughtered according to halal requirements.

 Pesticide regulations for fresh fruits and vegetables exist (Maximum Residues Levels).